All students can apply for an Erasmus grant. It is a grant from the Flemish Community. The amount of the scholarship depends on 2 factors:

 |Group 3||€ 335 per month||€ 235 per month|

-The Erasmus grants covers maximum 12 months, starting in the 2nd term in Loughborough (UK).
+The Erasmus grant covers maximum 12 months, starting in the 3rd term of the first academic year in Deusto (Spain) or Bordeaux (France).

 You can’t apply for this grant for the period that you will stay in Antwerp.
 This means that during the 1st year you can apply for your mobility to:

-In the 2nd year the grant will depend on the place where you will do your internship and/or your master thesis, but is only applicable if it is a destination within the EU.
+In the 2nd year the grant will depend on the place where you will do your Internship and/or your Master’s Thesis.